Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 })
 ```

-Here you are settign x and y for the rotation.
+Here you are setting x and y for the rotation.
 For clarity I expanded this function into several lines.
 We used the same x and y for both translation and rotation.

 Here is what mine looked like: